pplmx/orm-demo/README.md

-# Using JPA to delete data from the database
+# Delete by Cascade Using Spring Data JPA

 ## Prerequisites